TheM1ddleM1n/Win11Atlas/README.md

   Some commands behave differently or use different parameter formats.

 - **Assuming commands work identically across versions**
-  Windows 10 and Windows 11 sometimes differ in behaviour or available parameters.
+  Windows 10 and Windows 11 sometimes differ in the available parameters.

-- **Using outdated commands**
+- **Can I use outdated commands?**
+  Depends on the command chosen.
 Some legacy commands still work but are deprecated in favour of PowerShell equivalents.

 ## Documentation Approach